Difference Between Salary Account and Savings Account

 Conversion

-If there are no transactions in your salary account for whatever reasons for three consecutive months, the account gets converted into a savings account.
-You will then have to comply with the minimum balance requirement associated with savings accounts.
-There is no conversion due to the non-usage of savings accounts.
-However, suppose you wish to convert your savings account to a salary account.
-In that case, it can be done, provided your new employer has an existing banking relationship with the same bank with which you have your savings account.
+If there are no transactions in your Salary Account for whatever reason for three consecutive months, the account gets converted into a Savings Account.
+You will then have to comply with the minimum balance requirement associated with Savings Accounts.
+On the other hand, a Savings Account does not convert due to inactivity.
+However, suppose you wish to convert your Savings Account to a Salary Account.
+In that case, it can be done, provided your new employer has an existing banking relationship with the same bank with which you have your Savings Account.

 Account opening